Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Manager.md

 - **Legacy Pass Manager**: Older system with a simple API.
 It is still supported but being phased out.
 - **New Pass Manager**: More efficient and flexible.
 Introduced to address the limitations of the legacy system, such as better support for parallelism and reduced overhead.

+### Key Features of the Pass Manager
+- **Dependency Management**: Ensures that prerequisite analysis passes are executed before transformation passes.
+-
 ### Workflow of the Pass Manager
 - **Pass Registration:** Passes are registered with the pass manager.
 - **Scheduling:** The pass manager determines the order of execution based on dependencies.